nazime1/Principles-of-Software/docs/usability.md

 ## Learnability and Memorability

 In humans, working memory is small: we have `7 +- 2` "chunks" of thought we can keep track of at once.
 These are usually gone in ~10 seconds.  **Maintenance Rehearsal** is required to keep short-term memory from decaying, but it costs attention.
-Maintenance rehearsal is <span style="color:blue;">the process of repeatedly verbalizing or thinking about a piece of information</span>.
+Maintenance rehearsal is <span style="color:#0091ff;">the process of repeatedly verbalizing or thinking about a piece of information</span>.
 Human short-term memory can be increased to about 30 seconds by using Maintenance Rehearsal.

 For example, Alice wants to order a pizza, and Bob tells Alice the phone number.
 Alice repeats the phone number to herself until she can type it into the phone.
 Alice just used maintenance rehearsal to order the pizza.

 In contrast, long-term memory is practically infinite in size and duration.
-Elaborative rehearsal is required to transfer short-term thoughts into long-term memory.  **Elaborative Rehearsal** is <span style="color:blue;">a memory technique that utilizes thinking about the meaning of the term to be remembered</span>.
+Elaborative rehearsal is required to transfer short-term thoughts into long-term memory.  **Elaborative Rehearsal** is <span style="color:#0091ff;">a memory technique that utilizes thinking about the meaning of the term to be remembered</span>.

 An excellent example of elaborative rehearsal is a medical student's attempt to remember the term "neuron."
 In order to permanently commit the term to memory, they look up what it means, learn its purpose, study a diagram, and think about how a neuron might relate to things they already know.
 If they do (*rehearse*) this several times, they will be more likely to remember the term "neuron."